Sha95544/Business-Intelligence-Analytics-for-a-product-based-startup/README.md

 ### Expiration of all active subscriptions
-The chief growth officer wants to know when all the active subscriptios are going to expire as part of a broader effort to reduce customer churn.<br>
+The chief growth officer wants to know when all the active subscriptios are going to expire as part of a broader effort to reduce customer churn. <br>

+She is planning to launch multiple product experiments and marketing campaigns throughout 2023 to drive users to renew their subscriptions.
+She is paritcularly interested in understanding the impact that the churn initiative will have on the business.<br>

 Because of data modeling limitations, the company was prevented from putting both products in the same table, so there are currently separate tables for each product, "subscriptionsproduct1" and "subscriptionsproduct2".
-Now it is the job of the analytics team to combine data from these multiple sources to count the number of active product subscriptions that are going to expire every year.
+Now it is the job of the analytics team to combine data from these multiple sources to find the number of active product subscriptions that are going to expire in the present and upcoming years.

 #### Code
 ```sql